 CAF.
-Cash-flow.
+Cash flow from operations.

-Network Intelligent Call Center (Centre d'Appels Intelligent

-Réseau - CAIR).
+Network Intelligent Call Center (Centre d'Appels Intelligent Réseau - CAIR).
 Call Center Offer launched by Maroc Telecom, intended for companies whose customer relations management constitutes a true strategic variable.
 CAIR's objective is to enable effective management of the customer relationship without significant investment from the customer.
 This is because the technical functionalities of the call center are managed within the Maroc Telecom network.

 SIM (Subscriber Identity Module) card.
-Without a SIM card, calls cannot be made from a mobile phone.
+The SIM card is essential for the operation of a Mobile phone.
 In particular, the SIM card stores the user's personal profile and a PIN code protecting access to the card.